 Although I grew up only 2,5 hours away from Frankfurt I never really explored the city as much as I should have.
 My first time visiting Frankfurt was only in 2006 during the FIFA World Cup football with my best friends.
 We slept outside on the grass on the river side in a sleeping bag.
 It was our epic end of a night out after Netherlands played against Argentina.
-Apparently that experience resonated with me as I decided to travel to Frankfurt over and over the last years.
-Here are all my tips and recommendations.
+Apparently that experience resonated with me as I decided to travel to Frankfurt a couple time in recent years.
+Here are all my tips and recommendations based on my trip last summer.

 Although Frankfurt is one of the biggest cities in the country it is not really one of the most popular tourist spots in Germany.
 Cities like Berlin, Munich and Cologne draw more tourists on average than Frankfurt.
 The city is a business hotspot and most people that travel to Frankfurt are there for business.
 This is not surprising regarding the fact that Frankfurt is the European banking capital.
 That said the city definitely has a cosmopolitan vibe and many expats from all over the world live in the big apple of Germany.